Tree Giveaway

 Overview

-To help get trees planted in these high need neighborhoods, Lincoln Parks and Recreation has selected Pioneers Park Nature Center as the site of the 2024 Tree Distribution on Saturday, September 28 starting at 1pm.
-Trees will be available for pick up by going to the tree event booth located on the west side of the Prairie Building.
+To help get trees planted in these high need neighborhoods, Lincoln Parks and Recreation has selected Pioneers Park Nature Center as the site of the 2025 Tree Distribution on Saturday, September 27 starting at 11 AM.
+Trees will be available for pick up by going to the tree event booth located near the Cunningham school north of the parking lot.

 Read through the following pages for information about available trees, the give-away event, and planting and caring for your tree.